 Why does it increase?

 How does the distribution of pain evolve?

 The role of pain in evolution

 The fact that pain states are associated with damaging experiences is the result of natural selection.
-Pain can be an adaptive trait and improve the survival value.
+Pain can be an adaptive trait.

 In other cases pain is only a by-product of natural selection.
 The same allele can produce senseless pain or superior adaptation depending on the combination with other alleles, i.e. it produces either handicapped or advantaged individuals with regard to biological fitness.
 If the result is a net reproductive advantage, then the allele will tend to increase in frequency in the population.

 Once pain improves the survival value, it starts to have an impact on evolution.